nci/scores/docs/installation.md

 ```

 ### 3. "Tutorial" Dependencies
-Use this to run a tutorial or lab session without allowing changes to scores itself
+Use this for running tutorials using `scores`, but when you don't need or want developer tools.

 Installs:
 * Mathematical API functions and libraries